jeanchilger/rsa/README.md

 * `--pkey TEXT`: Private key to be used for decryptation.
 If omitted, the private key from environment will be used.
 * `--help`: Shows a help message.

+## File structure

+The main features are inside `src/` folder.
+The `commands/` folder gather larger subcommands.
+The `utils/` folder contains utility and helper minor functions.

 ## License

 This project is licensed under the MIT license.
 See [LICENSE](https://github.com/jeanchilger/rsa/blob/master/LICENSE) for more information.